How to address a cover letter without name?

 Dear Hiring Manager,

 I am a 5+ years experienced project management professional…

 Note: Notice that the email cover letter does not need to include the address at the top.
 However, It is necessary for a formal cover letter.

 Tips for addressing a cover letter with no name:

-No matter if you know the hiring manager’s name or not, always keep the address formal in the cover letter.
+Whether you know the hiring manager’s name or not, always keep the address formal in the cover letter.
 Even the company has an informal culture, do not use any casual address unless you are a part of the organization.

 - Hello Maya,

 - Dear Ms. Ann,